 Has Kitty brought you a special treat yet?
 She will.
 Cats are notorious for sharing mice, birds, insects, and other caught creatures with their humans.
 It’s a sign of respect, affection, or gratitude.
 It’s one of those things our feline friends do for us.

 What to do about it?
 Don’t punish your cat for the mousy offering.
 Say thanks, give a little praise, and quietly dispose of it.

 Cats have at least 12 distinct meows to communicate different feelings or needs.
 You can try to learn them if you like.
 Many owners can tell a meow of pain or fear from one of hunger or boredom.

 What about affection?
 Some cats like to snuggle.
 Others don’t.
 It won’t take long to find out which category your friend falls into.
 Even snuggly cats generally prefer their stomachs not be scratched.
 Flashing the stomach is rarely a sign of affection or playfulness like it is in dogs.
 Cats generally show affection by head butting, instead.

 Speaking of affection, you can notice a female in heat because she’s rubbing against everything, calling, and generally showing her behind.
 Please get her spayed.
 Pet shelters are full of cute but ultimately unwanted litters.
 Neutering a male reduces fighting, roaming and spraying, too.

 Is your cat inappropriately urinating or defecating?
 Going outside the litter box could be a sign of a UTI, or it could mean the litter box isn’t clean.
-Modkat makes cleaning a litter box easy with our removable liner.
+Modkat makes cleaning a flip litter box easy with our removable liner.
 If your box is clean and the litter fresh, consider a vet appointment.